Chase has announced two of its most popular cash back credit cards are getting a temporary rewards and welcome offer boost starting July 24, 2020.

 Credit cards moving toward everyday rewards

 For instance, Chase first announced updates to the Chase Sapphire Preferred® Card and Chase Sapphire Reserve® in late May of this year.
-Cardmembers received supplementary rewards on grocery store purchases, bonus points when redeeming for statement credit against eligible grocery store, dining and home improvement store purchases and more through June 30, 2020.
+Cardmembers received supplementary rewards on grocery store purchases, bonus points when redeeming for statement credit against eligible grocery store, dining and home improvement store purchases and more.
 Now, cardmembers can receive additional rewards on streaming services and Instacart orders.

-The Freedom and Freedom Unlimited are the first cash back cards from Chase to receive updated perks due to evolving cardholder spending patterns amid the pandemic.
+The Freedom cards have been the first cash back cards from Chase to receive updated perks due to evolving cardholder spending patterns amid the pandemic.

 Are the Freedom Unlimited changes worth it for new cardholders?